-"Certified erosion and sediment control lead (CESCL)" means an individual who has current certification through an approved erosion and sediment control training program that meets the minimum training standards established by the Washington State Department of Ecology (see BMP C160 in the Ecology ManualStormwater Management Manual for Western Washington (2005)).
+"Certified erosion and sediment control lead (CESCL)" means an individual who has current certification through an approved erosion and sediment control training program that meets the minimum training standards established by Ecology (see BMP C160 in the Ecology Manual).
 A CESCL is knowledgeable in the principles and practices of erosion and sediment control.
 The CESCL must have the skills to assess site conditions and construction activities that could impact the quality of stormwater and the effectiveness of erosion and sediment control measures used to control the quality of stormwater discharges.
-Certification is obtained through the Washington State Department of Ecology's approved erosion and sediment control course.
-Course listings are provided online at Ecology's web-site.
+Certification is obtained through Ecology's approved erosion and sediment control course.
+Course listings are provided online at Ecology's website.

-"Clearing" means the act of destroying or removing the existing soil cover (both vegetative and non-vegetative), vegetation by any means, including chemical, mechanical, or by hand
+"Clearing" means the act of destroying or removing the existing soil cover (both vegetative and non-vegetative).

 "Clearing and grading development standards" means city of Bellevue clearing and grading development standards that contain appropriate engineering standards and includes relevant provisions of Chapters 3 and 4 of Volume II of the Ecology Manual.
-Washington State Department of Ecology's Stormwater Management Manual for Western Washington (2005).

-"Clearing and grading permit" means the written permission of the director Director to the permittee to proceed with the act of clearing and grading within the provisions of this chapter.
+"Clearing and grading permit" means the written permission of the Director to the permittee to proceed with the act of clearing and grading within the provisions of this chapter.
 The clearing and grading permit includes the associated approved plans and any conditions of approval as well as the permit form itself.